Support Community Advice Ards and North Down - CAAND

 Ards and North Downs advice services are more in demand today than ever before, and as we move into the future that demand looks set to grow even further.
 Any gift, however small, will help to ensure that we are still here for your family and friends, and their children and grandchildren.

 Every adult should have a will, regardless of their age, income or wealth - it is the only way of ensuring your wishes are met after your death.
 Not making a will can cause real administrative and legal complications for your loved ones at a very difficult time.

 In making a will, naturally your first priority has to be taking care of your family and loved ones.

 If you don't have a will, having one written is a lot easier than you think.

-If you already have a will, changing it to include a gift to Citizens Advice Ards and North Down is very straightforward.
+If you already have a will, changing it to include a gift to Community Advice Ards and North Down is very straightforward.